hiddenlayerai/hiddenlayer-databricks-model-scanner/README.md

 You will need the following information for Databricks:
 - URL - The workspace URL for your Databricks instance.
 - Personal Access Token (PAT) - Used to authenticate access to Databricks resources.
-Link to the Databricks PAT documentation.
+This PAT can be for a service principal or a user.
 - Catalog(s) - The name of the Unity Catalog to scan.
 - Schema(s) - The schema the models are registered in.
 - Compute - The ID for the cluster running the jobs; must have UC access.